Do Go On - 448 - The Curse of the Lottery Winner

 Yeah.

-But what was he going to do?
+What was he going to do?

 You know, like his plan didn't seem like it made a lot of sense.

-working as a poker dealer at the golden nugget casino in Biloxi.
+she's currently working as a poker dealer

-So happy ending.
+So, happy ending.

 Started with lottery, ended with lottery.